Last updated:

 – Clear comments and understandings (in writing) – focus on the crucial information for investors;

-CMVM assumes the Issuer´s commitment to complete reactions, for the benefit of the procedure.
+– Quick responses to projects — the CMVM undertakes the commitment to respond swiftly, for the benefit of the procedure.

 Availability & Agility